metnias/CompletelyOptional/README.md

 # CompletelyOptional

-Rain World Partiality Mod Config Manager
+Rain World Partiality Mod Config Manager.
 This is source code only.
 To download the latest Config Machine, check RainDB/AUDB.